Aliases for MMP25 Gene

 GeneCards Summary for MMP25 Gene

 MMP25 (Matrix Metallopeptidase 25) is a Protein Coding gene.
-Among its related pathways are Matrix Metalloproteinases and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP25 include Jalili Syndrome and Teeth Hard Tissue Disease.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP17.

 May activate progelatinase A.